librariesio/libraries.io/.github/CONTRIBUTING.md

 We appreciate that it may be difficult to offer constructive criticism, but it is a necessary part of ensuring the project is maintainable and successful.
 If it is difficult to understand something, request it is better documented and/or commented.
 If you do not feel assured of the robustness of a contribution, request it is better tested.
 If it is unclear what the goal of the piece of work is and how it relates to the [strategy](/strategy.md), request a clarification in the corresponding issue.
 If a pull-request has no corresponding issue, decreases test coverage or otherwise decreases the quality of the project.
 Reject it.
 Otherwise, merge it.

 #### Merging
-As we keep the `master` branch in a permanent state of 'deployment ready' once-merged your contribution will be live on the next deployment.
+As we keep the `main` branch in a permanent state of 'deployment ready' once-merged your contribution will be live on the next deployment.

 #### Deploying
 Any member of the [deployers](https://github.com/orgs/librariesio/teams/deployers) team are able to redeploy the site.
 If you require a deployment then you might find one of them in our `#general` [chat channel on Slack](slack.libraries.io).